What do I need to bring to Packet Pickup?

 After getting your food and drinks head to the Central Park area to enjoy music and sponsor booths.

 What do I need to get into the Post Race Party?

-Just use your race bib number to get into the Athletes Food tent.
+You will need your race bib number to get into the Athletes Food tent.

-Yes, 55+ peace officers along the route.
+Yes, 55+ police officers along the route.

 When and where will results be posted?

 Results will be posted and re-posted (updated) as the race(s) go on.
 Results will be posted according to gender, overalls, masters, and age groups.
 We will include that info within 24 hours on the site and in a broadcast email at a later date.

 The awards will be given out to: First place in overall, Master overall, Grand Master overall

 1st,2nd,3rd place in each age group.
 Age groups are: 14 & under, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70+.